-All speaking engagements attended by stormwater staff are focused on explaining water quality, including TMDLs, as well as Harrisonburg's role in meeting the Chesapeake Bay TMDL.
-Staff attended 2 educational events and reached an audience of approximately 72 participants.
+- All speaking engagements attended by stormwater staff are focused on explaining water quality, including TMDLs, as well as Harrisonburg's role in meeting the Chesapeake Bay TMDL.
+Staff attended 7 educational events and reached an audience of 107 participants.
 These speaking engagements do not include Blacks Run Clean Up Day, Middle School Watershed Field Trips, or the annual rain barrel workshop as these events are counted as Public Involvement Activities.
-Our traditional reach through speaking engagements was partially reduced this permit year due to COVID-19 restrictions that limited in-person meetings as well as school closures.
+Our traditional reach through speaking engagements was partially reduced this permit year due to school bus driver shortage that limited school events. - HCAP Site Visits: The City partners with the Shenandoah Valley Soil and Water Conservation District (SVSWCD) to implement the Harrisonburg Conservation Assistance Program which includes speaking to landowners about stormwater issues during site visits.
+The SVSWCD conducted 7 site visits this past year.